gramstudio/LIRR-ontime/README.md

 ## Description

-Scraping & analyzing the on-time performance of the Long Island Rail Road (LIRR) trains.
+This project is a scraper and analyzer for the on-time performance of the Long Island Rail Road (LIRR) trains.
+It fetches data from the LIRR's backend, processes it, and writes it to JSON and CSV files.
+It also prepares the data for Google Sheets.

 ## Features

-- Collects data on train schedules and delays
+- Collects data on train schedules and delays from the LIRR's backend
-- (WIP) 🚧 Analyzes on-time performance metrics
+- Processes the data to calculate on-time performance metrics
-- (WIP) 🚧 Generates reports
+- Writes the processed data to JSON and CSV files
+- Prepares the data for Google Sheets

 ## Installation